Obama's top Asia adviser: goal is for complete trade pact in 2015

 While China has said it is open to joining TPP, it has also mooted a separate Free Trade Area of the Asia-Pacific (FTAAP) framework.

-(Additional reporting by Linda Sieg in Tokyo and Jane Wardell in Sydney; Writing by Susan Heavey; Editing by Meredith Mazzilli and Raju Gopalakrishnan)
+(Reporting by David Brunnstrom; Writing by Susan Heavey; Editing by Meredith Mazzilli)